 In case of new and emergency admissions, LFCT will do shopping for the specific Child/ Children en route to the hospital.

 Delivery done directly to each Child with Cancer and Bedside Care-giver.

 The number of Children with Cancer who’s Mothers is at their bedside in the wards, is an average of 70% of the maximum capacity of the Ward.
-This means that out of 1000 Bags of Hope for 2013, approximately 600 Bags of Hope will be designated for Children with Cancer and 400 Bags of Hope will be delivered to Mothers.

 The reach of the Bag of Hope Project is far wider than just the direct recipients as this support offers relief to the Family unit at home due to lessened financial strain as well as the hospital ward directly.